-A virtual MBG can be upgraded just like a physical MBG, by visiting the MSL Blades panel and downloading the update from the Mitel AMC.
-Alternately, an MBG CD, available from Mitel OnLine, can also be used via the VMware console.
+A virtual MBG can be upgraded just like a physical MBG, by visiting the MSL Blades panel and down-loading the update from Mitel Software Download Center.
+Alternately, an MBG CD, available from Mitel MiAccess, can also be used via the VMware console.

-MSL can also be upgraded either with the MSL ISO image available from Mitel OnLine, or by clicking on the ServiceLink blade upgrade in the MSL Blades panel.
+MSL can also be upgraded either with the MSL ISO image available from Mitel MiAccess, or by clicking on the ServiceLink blade upgrade in the MSL Blades panel.

-From time to time, Mitel releases new OVA files on Mitel OnLine.
+From time to time, Mitel releases new OVA files on Mitel MiAccess.
 The OVA must be used for initial deployment of a vMBG, but can also be used for upgrades by following the procedure below:

-- Back up the current MBG using the application's back-up button - Deploy the new OVA - Restore the backup file using the application's restore button
+- 1. Back up1 the current MBG using the application's back-up button. - 2.
+Deploy the new OVA - 3.
+Restore the backup file using the application's restore button